pronovic/vplan/README.md

 The platform is written in Python 3.
 It has two components: a daemon process running as a systemd user service, and a command line tool.
-The command line tool communicates with the daemon via a RESTful API using private UNIX socket.
+The command line tool communicates with the daemon via a RESTful API using a private UNIX socket.
-You use the command line tool to configure your vacations plans, to enable or disable vacation mode, and to test your devices.
+You use the command line tool to configure your vacations plans, to enable or disable vacation plans, and to test your devices.

-The platform is lightweight and will work on any Linux system that has internet access and is configured to run continuously, including low-cost hardware such as the Raspberry Pi.
+The platform is lightweight and will work on most Linux systems that have internet access and are configured to run continuously, including low-cost hardware such as the Raspberry Pi.

-## Cautions

-**_This is a developer-focused tool._**

-My goal was to write something I could use myself on my own hardware.
-The code is well tested and functions properly, but I haven't spent a lot of effort on making the installation process simple or the error handling pretty.
-If you're not already comfortable with the UNIX command line, you may have a hard time getting this to work for you.

-**_This is not a general purpose, multi-user solution._**

-It is intended for local use by a single Linux user.
-Security is based on simple UNIX filesystem permissions, which ensure that only the owner can read the underlying sqlite database and make API calls via the private UNIX socket.
-If you run the API in some other way &mdash; especially if you run it on some local port like :8080 instead of using the private UNIX socket, you risk exposing secrets such as your SmartThings PAT token.

 ## What is a Vacation Lighting Plan?